justinwoo/nix-shorts/posts/your-first-derivation.md

 /nix/store/some-hash-basic-derivation
 ```

-This output path is simply where the Nix Store output has been created.
+This output path is simply where the Nix Store output (`$out`) has been created.
 Notice that when you run `nix-build` again, no inputs have changed, so the derivation does not need to be built again.

 ```bash
 $ nix-build
 /nix/store/some-hash-basic-derivation
 ```

 `nix-build` will create a symlink to the output by default in `./result`.
-You can inspect the symlink and the contents and see that the output is indeed just a symlink to the inputs as in our derivation `installPhase`.
+You can inspect the symlink and its contents and see that the output is indeed just a symlink to folder we created and things we copied into it in the `installPhase` of our derivation.

 ```bash
 $ readlink result